physionetchallenges/physionetchallenges.github.io/2020/index.md

 wget -O PhysioNetChallenge2020_Training_E.tar.gz \
 https://cloudypipeline.com:9555/api/download/physionet2020training/PhysioNetChallenge2020_Training_E.tar.gz/
 ```
-The test set comprises data from one of the training sets, and one entire new set recorded from a geographically distinct institution from the training.
+The test set comprises data from the same sources as some of the training sets as well as one entire new set recorded from a geographically distinct institution from the training.
 Therefore, while there may be a small number of ECGs from patients that are in both training and test data, there is at least one test database in which the likelihood of any patients in the training database being represented in the test data is vanishingly small (but not zero).

 We are not planning to release the test data at any point, including after the end of the Challenge.
 Requests for the test data will not receive a response.
 We do not release test data to prevent overfitting on the test data and claims or publications of inflated performances.
 We will entertain requests to run code on the test data after the Challenge on a limited basis based on publication necessity and capacity.
 (The Challenge is largely staged by volunteers.)